 José-Alberto Vázquez

-ICF-UNAM / Kavli-Cambridge
+${\it ICF-UNAM\ /\ Kavli-Cambridge}$

 In progress

 August 12, 2017

--ii-
+1

 Homogeneous and Isotropic Universe

-In this Chapter, we start by introducing the theoretical framework that underlies the standard model of modern cosmology: the concordance Λ CDM model.
+In this Chapter, we start by introducing the theoretical framework that underlies the standard model of modern cosmology: the concordance ΛCDM model.
 We briefly review the equations determining the evolution of an homogeneous and isotropic universe.
-For the sake of completeness, in the following chapters, we have included the inflationary model as a solution to some of the shortcomings of the Hot Big Bang model.
-Finally, the computation of the distance modulus, cosmic microwave background spectrum and matter power spectrum allows us to establish a connection between cosmological models and current (future) observations through statistical tools, described in the next chapter.
-Some reference books have been used throughout this short review, they include: Dodelson [7], Hobson et al. [9], Liddle and Lyth [11], Mukhanov [12]; as well as some lecture notes: Peiris [13], Pettini [14], Challinor [5].
+For the sake of completeness, in the following chapters, we have included the inflationary model as a solution to some of the shortcomings of the Hot Big Bang model, the computation of the distance modulus, cosmic microwave background spectrum and matter power spectrum that allow us to establish a connection between cosmological models and current (future) observations through statistical tools, described in the next chapters.
+Some reference books that have been used throughout this short review, include: Dodelson [7], Hobson et al. [9], Liddle and Lyth [11], Mukhanov [12]; as well as some lecture notes: Peiris [13], Pettini [14], Challinor [5].

 The standard description of the dynamical properties of the universe is provided by the Einstein's theory of General Relativity (GR), which builds a connection between the geometry of the space-time and its matter-content, through fundamental quantities: the metric $g{\mu\nu}$ and the energy-momentum tensor $T{\mu\nu}$

 $$\underbrace{G{\mu\nu}[g{\mu\nu}]}{\text{Geometry}} = \frac{8\pi G}{c^4} \underbrace{T{\mu\nu}}{\text{Matter}}.$$

 (1.1)

-Einstein equations are very elegant, however they are indeed difficult to solve in the general case.
+Einstein equations are very elegant, however they are indeed very difficult to solve in the general case.
 Throughout this book we focus on the basic description of our Universe, an expanding

 Standard cosmological model

-Figure 1.1: Main components of the Standard Cosmological Model. homogeneous and isotropic described by the FLRW metric, and then move forward to the linear perturbation theory, as we shall see below.
-1.1 The cosmological principle In order to specify the global geometry of the universe, an essential assumption to do is the Cosmological Principle: when averaged over sufficiently large-scales at any particular time, the universe seems to be Homogeneous and Isotropic with a high accuracy.
+Figure 1.1: Main components of the Standard Cosmological Model.

+homogeneous and isotropic described by the FLRW metric, and then move forward to the linear perturbation theory, as we shall see below.
+1.1 The cosmological principle In order to specify the global geometry of the universe, an essential assumption to do is the Cosmological Principle: when averaged over sufficiently large-scales at any particular time, the universe seems to be Homogeneous and Isotropic with high accuracy.
 For instance, at scales larger than 150 Mpc, the distribution of galaxies over the celestial sphere does seem to justify the assumption of isotropy -i.e. independent of direction [6].
-Moreover, the current uniformity in the temperature distribution of the Cosmic Microwave Background (CMB) radiation, to a few parts in 10^5 , is the best observational evidence we have in support of an isotropic universe (see Figure 1.2; [10]).
-If isotropy is thus taken for granted and considering that our position in the universe is by no means preferred to any other, known as the Copernican Principle, then homogeneity -i.e. independent of position, follows from isotropy at every point.
-Isotropy + Copernican Principle \rightarrow Homogeneity.

-Isotropy states that the Universe looks the same in every direction.
+Moreover, the current uniformity in the temperature distribution of the Cosmic Microwave Background (CMB) radiation, to a few parts in 105, is the best observational evidence we have in support of an isotropic universe (see Figure 1.2; [10]).
+If isotropy is thus taken for granted and considering that our position in the universe is by no means preferred to any other, known as the Copernican Principle, then homogeneity -i.e. independent of position, follows from isotropy at every point. $$Isotropy + Copernican Principle \longrightarrow Homogeneity.$$ Isotropy states that the Universe looks the same in every direction.
 Homogeneity states that the Universe looks the same at any point.

-Figure 1.2: Anisotropies of the Universe seen by Planck satellite.
-Colours describe differences in temperatures, blue is cold and red hot, and they're about 10^{-6} (jav: use healpy to plot isotropy) www link.
+Figure 1.2: Anisotropies of the Universe seen by Planck, WMAP and COBE satellites.
+Colours describe differences in temperatures, blue represents colder parts whereas red hotter; they're about 10^{-6} .
+Use healpy to plot the isotropy map, Part II of the course: www link.
 It is worth noting that isotropy about every point automatically implies homogeneity.
 However, homogeneity does not necessarily imply isotropy.
 For example, a universe with a large-scale electric field that points out in one direction everywhere and has the same magnitude at every point would be homogeneous but not isotropic (see Figure 1.3).